kiran-foundation/website/src/content/work/internship/react-native-developer.md

 about: "As a React Native Intern, you will have the opportunity to gain practical experience in developing mobile applications using React Native, a popular framework for building cross-platform apps.
 You will contribute to the development of mobile applications that will be crucial to Kiran Foundation's Growth.
 This internship is designed to provide hands-on learning and exposure to real-world projects, fostering your growth as a mobile app developer."
 startDate: "Start Date: Immediate"
 duration: "Duration: 3 - 6 Months"
-timeCommitment: "Time Commitment: 10 hr/week"
+timeCommitment: "Average : 10 hr/week"
 teamSize: "Team Size: 3-5"
 responsibilities: |
   - Work on our soon-to-be-launched Mobile App